TriKro/rsb-content/part2-the_index/hypothesis-checklist.md

 ![](/assets/illustration-DetailBuyer01a-shaded.png)

 # Writing a Good Hypothesis

 Lean startup practices turn project managers, business leaders, and designers into scientists who constantly validate their ideas through running an array of experiments.
 But experiments can get out of hand and turn perfectly sane people into mad scientists.
 A sure way to keep one’s sanity is to start the experiment with a strong hypothesis.

 A strong hypothesis will give structure to the experiment.
 It will tell you what you are testing and what you expect to get out of the test.
-By stating the expectations, you are stating the goals that the experiment has to hit to make it a success or failure.
+By stating the expectations, you are delineating the goals that the experiment has to hit to make it a success or failure.
 This will help you define when to determine that the experiment needs to be scrapped or if it is ready to be taken to market.

 Key elements of writing a good hypothesis: